whosonfirst/go-whosonfirst-rasterzen/README.md

     	A valid go-whosonfirst-cache-s3 options string -seed-all
     	See all the tile formats
-  -seed-max-workers int
+  -seed-max-workers runtime.NumCPU()
-    	The maximum number of concurrent workers to invoke when seeding tiles (default 100) -seed-png
+    	The maximum number of concurrent workers to invoke when seeding tiles.
+The default is the value of runtime.NumCPU() * 2.
+  -seed-png
     	Seed PNG tiles.
   -seed-rasterzen
     	Seed Rasterzen tiles.
   -seed-svg
     	Seed SVG tiles.
-  -seed-worker string
+  -seed-tileset-catalog-dsn string
+    	A valid tile.SeedCatalog DSN string.
+Required parameters are 'catalog=CATALOG' (default "catalog=sync") -seed-worker string
     	The type of worker for seeding tiles.
 Valid workers are: lambda, local, sqs. (default "local") -sqs-dsn value
     	A valid go-whosonfirst-aws DSN string.
 Required paremeters are 'credentials=CREDENTIALS' and 'region=REGION' and 'queue=QUEUE'
+  -svg-options string
+    	The path to a valid RasterzenSVGOptions JSON file.
   -timings
     	Display timings for tile seeding.
 ```